Cindy Eckert: The Pink Ceiling

 The Pink Ceiling's affiliated incubator, called the “Pinkubator” because of its female focus, is located in Raleigh, North Carolina.
 The “Pinkubator” was established to provide female-focused entrepreneurs with direct access to mentors, investment opportunities, and business development guidance.

+Personal life

+Her husband is/was Bob Whitehead.

 Controversy

 Eckert's drug Addyi has faced rampant criticism from scientists and physicians due to lack of efficacy and a PR campaign waged by her company Sprout Pharmaceuticals against the FDA.
 Critics have said that it shows the FDA caving to social pressure over the actual benefits of the drug.
-As of 2018 only about 600 prescriptions are filled every month according to Bloomberg.
 In 2020 the FDA sent Sprout a warning letter regarding their marketing of the drug demanding the Sprout create "comprehensive plan for truthful, non-misleading, and complete corrective messages".